andreisss/FIRP/README.md

-**FIRP**  - **Firt Incident Response Powershell**
 ![image](https://user-images.githubusercontent.com/10872139/219940912-8e93f54c-f6dd-4cd6-84d8-b1afd9d0f916.png)

-FIRP (Firt Incident Response PowerShell) is a PowerShell-based framework designed to help with incident response activities.
+- **FIRP** (Firt Incident Response PowerShell) is a PowerShell-based framework designed to help with incident response activities.
 The framework is capable of analyzing a variety of security logs and incident response artifacts, including PowerShell and Sysmon logs, as well as Windows event logs, and  hope in future to extend to memory.

-FIRP provides a comprehensive set of PowerShell cmdlets that can be used to automate the analysis of these artifacts.
+- **FIRP** provides a comprehensive set of PowerShell cmdlets that can be used to automate the analysis of these artifacts.
 The framework can be used to quickly identify and investigate suspicious activities on a system, including malware infections, network intrusions, and other security incidents.

-The FIRP framework is highly extensible, and allows users to create their own custom cmdlets to analyze additional artifacts.
+- **The FIRP framework **is highly extensible, and allows users to create their own custom cmdlets to analyze additional artifacts.
 FIRP also includes a set of pre-built modules for common incident response activities, such as file analysis, network analysis, and memory forensics.

-FIRP is designed to be easy to use, and provides a consistent interface for analyzing a wide range of security logs and incident response artifacts.
-The framework is open source and can be downloaded from the GitHub repository, making it accessible to a wide range of incident response professionals.